The LEI registration process should take no more than 2 minutes, assuming the right information is at hand.

 It’s also possible to transfer an LEI to a different LOU.
 LEIs are managed by the LOU that initially registered the application.
 However, it’s possible for you to switch management to another LOU if required.
 The transfer retains the LEI code, but the management will change to another company.
 This can be useful if you are not satisfied with the services of your previous LOU and would like to work with a different company.

 There is no transfer fee involved when transferring an active and issued LEI.
 However, you will be required to pay the renewal fees of the new LOU that you are working with.
-Transferring an LEI will require some cooperation between LOUs, so it’s difficult to judge how long the process can take.
+Transferring an LEI will require some cooperation between LOUs, so the process can take up to 7 days.

-- If the entity is controlled by a natural person and another legal entity.
+- If the entity is controlled by a natural person and not another legal entity.

-- If the parent entity or entities do not consolidate their financial statements.
+- If the parent entity or entities are not subject to preparing consolidated financial statements.

-- If there are binding legal commitments as to why the parent entity cannot be disclosed.
+- If there are binding legal commitments or obstacles as to why the parent entity cannot be disclosed.

-- If the disclosure of the parent could be detrimental to the parent entity.
+- If the disclosure of the parent could be detrimental to the parent entity - or the absence of the detriment could not be confirmed.

 Contact us for more information

-If you’re having trouble with your LEI registration or would like more information, don’t hesitate to get in touch with us as soon as possible.
-We’d be more than happy to assist you and offer advice on your LEI application to ensure a smooth registration.
+If there is any trouble with the LEI registration or more information is required, do not hesitate to get in touch with us as soon as possible.
+We are more than happy to assist you and offer advice on your LEI application to ensure a smooth registration.